4paradigm/OpenMLDB/docs/en/java_sdk.md

 ```

 Next, create an Executor using SdkOption.
-SqlClusterExecutor is multi-threaded safe to execute SQL operations.
+SqlClusterExecutor is thread-safe to execute SQL operations.
 In the actual environment, just create one `SqlClusterExecutor`:

 ```java
 sqlExecutor = new SqlClusterExecutor(option);